Select a country

 Reactivation of hepatitis B virus (HBV) has been observed in chronic carriers (i.e. surface antigen positive patients) receiving TNF-antagonists, including Imraldi™, with some cases having a fatal outcome.

-Patients should be tested for HBV infection before initiating treatment with Imraldi™ (adalimumab) and, for who positive patients, consultation with a physician with expertise in the treatment of hepatitis B is recommended.
+Patients should be tested for HBV infection before initiating treatment with Imraldi™ (adalimumab) and, patients who test positive, consultation with a physician with expertise in the treatment of hepatitis B is recommended.

 Carriers of HBV who require treatment with Imraldi™ (adalimumab) should be closely monitored for signs and symptoms of active HBV infection throughout therapy and for several months following termination of therapy.